fenago/intro-ruby/lab_guides/Lab_7.md

 performed on the values and, finally, a result is outputted to the user in a way that helps them to understand the data.

-In this chapter, we will look at handling this exact type of scenario.
+In this lab, we will look at handling this exact type of scenario.
 We will look at importing and exporting CSV data, processing it, and then outputting a result using an external library that\'s going to format the data into a nice readable table for us.